Heartworm Treatment Overview

 Why does my dog need to be on antibiotics for 30 days prior to treatment?It is important for your dog to finish the entire cycle of Doxycycline before the first Immiticide injection.
 This specific antibiotic has been shown to kill an important type of bacteria inside heartworms that is vital to the worms’ health.
 With the bacteria eliminated, the worms become more susceptible to the Immiticide.
 More importantly, killing this bacteria results in less life-threatening inflammation of the lungs during the treatment.

-What should I expect on my first visit for the Immiticide injection (treatment)?For each Immiticide injection, you will drop off your dog 8am in the morning and pick them up between 3:30 and 5pm.
+What should I expect on my first visit for the Diroban injection (treatment)?For each Diroban injection, you will drop off your dog 8am in the morning and pick them up between 3:30 and 5pm.
 First, a veterinarian will perform an examination of your dog.
 Blood work will then be run to check your dog’s liver and kidney function, as well as check for anemia.
-Next, a pain injection is given and the first Immiticide injection is administered in a lower back muscle.
+Next, a pain injection is given and the first Diroban injection is administered in a lower back muscle.
 Prednisone (a strong anti-inflammatory medication) is sent home on a 4-week, tapered dose, and one week’s worth of Tramadol (pain medication) is sent home with your dog.

 How much does this treatment cost?The cost of heartworm treatment depends on the size of your dog.